Langa voni

-A langa voni (also called "pavadai daavani" in Tamil or "langa daavani" in Kannada) is a traditional dress worn in South India by girls between puberty and marriage.
+A langa voni (also called "pavadai daavani" in Tamil or "laṅga davaṇi" in Kannada) is a traditional dress worn in South India by girls between puberty and marriage.
 It is also known as the two-piece sari or half sari.
 Girls younger than this may wear it on special occasions.

 It comprises a langa or paavadai, a skirt which is tied around the waist using string, and a voni, oni, or daavani, which is a cloth usually 2 to 2.5 m in length.
 The voni is draped diagonally over a choli (a tight fitting blouse, the same as that worn with a sari).
 Usually, the garment is woven with cotton or silk.
 A variant of this is the ghagra choli of North India (the difference between the two being the direction of draping the voni or dupatta).
 The modern day "lehenga-style sari", worn by Indians across the subcontinent mainly for special occasions, is inspired by the langa voni.